-Hormones are important for regulating most major bodily processes, so a hormonal imbalance can affect a wide range of bodily functions.
+Hormones are essential for regulating most major bodily processes, so a hormonal imbalance can affect many bodily functions.
 Hormones help to regulate:

 - reproductive cycles and sexual function

 - general growth and development

 - mood and stress levels